 Also, there are alternative ways to buy cars at auctions with auctioneers.
 You can buy used and salvage cars at many in-person and online auctions without needing a dealer license.

 You can even get access to certain dealer-only online auctions by hiring a third-party bidding company.
-This is a company that uses dealer license to give you access to car auctions that are not usually accessible to the average consumer.
+This is a company that uses a dealer license to give you access to car auctions that are not usually accessible to the average consumer.
 They can bid on your behalf, according to the limit you can set beforehand.
-They can also help you arrange for transportation for your new car.
+They can also help you arrange transportation for your new car.

 Explore our Vehicle Auctions, as well as finding more information about How These Auctions Work.